MilosM00/first-portfolio-website/readme.md

 # First Portfolio Website
-This is my first portfolio website.
+This was my first portfolio website.